-Demonstration plans may contract with other agencies to provide emergency backup personal care services, or in cases where a beneficiary cannot find a provider, for so long as such agencies are certified by the California Department of Social Services.
+Demonstration plans may contract with other agencies to provide emergency backup personal care services, or in cases where a beneficiary cannot find a provider, for as long as such agencies are certified by CDSS.
+Demonstration plans shall provide county social services agencies with information regarding the authorization of services by the plan in accordance with the MOU agreements between the plan and social service agency.

-Nursing facility: Demonstration plans will contract with licensed and certified nursing facilities without encumbering citations to access all levels of care.
+Nursing Facilities: Demonstration plans will contract with licensed and certified nursing facilities.
 Demonstration plans must maintain continuity of care for beneficiaries residing in out-of-network facilities until a safe transfer can be made to an in-network facility.
-Demonstration plan’s contracted facilities will be located in zip code areas covered by the Demonstration and, to the extent possible, in adjacent zip code areas.
+Demonstration plan contracted facilities will be located in zip code areas covered by the Demonstration and, to the extent possible, in adjacent zip code areas.

-Multipurpose Senior Services Program (MSSP): Demonstration plans must contract with MSSP organizations in good standing with the California Department of Aging (CDA) in the covered zip code areas included in the Demonstration, and to the extent possible, in the adjacent zip code areas.
-The contract will cover the provision of MSSP case management and waiver services for waiver participants, and beneficiary data sharing.
-Health plans may contract with an MSSP organization to provide care coordination and MSSP-like services to non-waiver beneficiaries as needed.
+MSSP: Demonstration plans must contract with MSSP organizations in good standing with CDA in the covered zip code areas included in the Demonstration, and to the extent possible, in the adjacent zip code areas.
+The contract will cover the provision of MSSP case management and MSSP waiver services for MSSP waiver participants, and beneficiary data sharing.
+Additionally, health plans may contract with an MSSP organization to provide care coordination and MSSP-like services to non-waiver beneficiaries as needed.
 Health plans must allocate to the MSSP providers the same level of funding they would have otherwise received under their MSSP contract with CDA.

-Community Based Adult Services (CBAS): Demonstration plans must contract with all willing, licensed, and certified CBAS centers, without encumbering citations that are located in the covered zip codes areas and in adjacent zip code areas, not more than 60 minutes driving time away from the eligible individual’s residence.
-If a CBAS center does not exist in the targeted zip code areas, does not have service capacity, or does not have cultural competence to service specific Demonstration plan beneficiaries, Demonstration plans must coordinate IHSS and home health care services for CBAS-eligible enrollees.
+CBAS: Demonstration plans must contract with all willing, licensed, and certified CBAS centers that are located in the covered zip codes areas and in adjacent zip code areas, which must not be more than 60 minutes driving time away from the eligible individual’s residence.
+If a CBAS center does not exist in the targeted zip code areas, does not have service capacity, or does not have cultural competence to service specific health plan beneficiaries, health plans must coordinate IHSS and home health care services for CBAS-eligible enrollees.

-The State will require that health plans ensure that each health plan has non-emergency, accessible medical transportation available in sufficient supply and so that individuals have timely access to scheduled and unscheduled medical care appointments.
+The State will require that health plans ensure that each health plan has non-emergency, accessible medical transportation available in sufficient supply so that individuals have timely access to scheduled and unscheduled medical care appointments.

-The state will require that health plans contract with a sufficient number of providers of durable medical equipment.
+The State will require that health plans contract with a sufficient number of medical providers, ancillary service providers, and DME suppliers.

 (6) Medical and Social Needs

-Dental, Vision and Home- and Community-Based (HCBS) Plan Benefits might be required benefits, depending upon rate development.
+Dental and vision may be required benefits, depending upon rate development.
 If these services are required, the scope of benefits will be described in the health plan contract.
 If they are not required, health plans may choose to offer these benefits.
+HCBS plan benefits will be required; DHCS is currently developing health plan requirements for those benefits.

 Health plans will be required to incorporate referrals to community resources into their Models of Care and to provide other activities or services needed to assist beneficiaries in optimizing their health status.
 These services will be specified in the health plan contract requirements.